Log-TQFT and torsion

 where $\=$ indicates equality modulo finite sums of commutators.
-Neither commutators nor the inclusion maps are seen by trace maps $\t_N: \Fs(N) \to R$ to a commutative ring $R$ and so, irrespective of in which ring it may be convenient to view the logarithm of a bordism $W$, the resulting log-character $\t (\log W) \in R$ is invariantly defined.
+Neither commutators nor inclusion maps are seen by categorical trace maps $\t_{\mbox{{ $N$}}}: \Fs(N) \to R$ to a commutative ring $R$ and so, irrespective of in which ring it may be convenient to view the logarithm of a bordism $W$, the resulting log-character $\t (\log W):=\t_{\mbox{{ {\bf $M_0\sqcup M_1$}}}} (\log W) \in R$ is invariantly defined.

-Characters of log-TQFTs capture a class of semi-local invariants somewhat more general than the local invariants that occur as genera but which, in view of the log-additivity pasting property, are necessarily simpler and more restricted (possibly more delicate) than the globally determined invariants of a TQFT.
-Such trace-logs may be characterised as generalised (or exotic) torsions, and include classical Whitehead and Reidemeister torsions and the topological signature $\s$ and the Euler characteristic $\chi$ (note that $\s$ is a genus while $\chi$ is not).
-They arise formally in semi-classical expansions of Feymann path integrals, such as Reidemeister torsion $T_M(a)$ in the asymptotic sum expansion of Chern-Simons TQFT $Z_{{\rm cs}}(M) \sim \sum_a c(a)\,\sqrt{T_M(a)}$ over irreducible flat connections \cite{Freed}, \cite{Witten}.
+Characters of log-TQFTs capture a class of semi-local invariants that are of a somewhat more general nature than the local invariants that occur as genera but which, in view of the log-additive pasting property, must be far simpler and more restricted (possibly more delicate) than the globally determined invariants of a TQFT.
+Such trace-logs include instances of classical Whitehead and Reidemeister torsions and the topological signature $\s$ and the (relative) Euler characteristic $\chi$ (note that $\s$ is a genus while $\chi$ is not).
+Log-Determinants of this type can arise formally in semi-classical expansions of Feymann path integrals, such as Reidemeister torsion $T_M(a)$ in the stationary phase expansion of Chern-Simons TQFT $Z_{{\rm cs}}(M) \sim \sum_a c(a)\,\sqrt{T_M(a)}$ over irreducible flat connections \cite{Witten}.

-Generalising the case of the classical topological signature $\s$, it is known \cite{add higher signature} that higher Novikov signatures are additive with respect to gluing and it would be interesting to know if they may likewise be characterised as log-TQFTs.
-This is closely tied-in with a characterisation, observed first to me by Ryszard Nest, of higher log-functors as simplicial maps ranging in Hoschchild homology $HH_k(\Ab)$, the case $k=0$ being the subject of this article.
+On the other hand, generalising the classical topological signature $\s$, higher Novikov signatures are additive with respect to gluing \cite{add higher signature} and may be conjectured to be characters of a log-TQFT on $\Nn\cob_n$ ranging (following a suggestion by Ryszard Nest) in Hoschchild homology $HH_k(\Aa)$, the case $k=0$ being the subject of this article.